scottharney/python-mdszoning/README.md

   automation helps reduce the potential for human error.
 This scripts will help generate and push out zoning changes.

-  > **IMPORTANTE**: The multidue of objects, lengthy names and WWPNs require standardization.
+  > **IMPORTANT**: The multidue of objects, lengthy names and WWPNs require standardization.

 ## Requirements